Off Campus: New Jersey’s College Towns

 Farleigh Dickinson University's campus in Madison provides a great launching pad for a visit to the Morristown National Historical Park, where you can take a tour of the Ford Mansion, Gen. George Washington's winter headquarters from 1779-1780 or visit Jockey Hollow and its many trails.

 Visitors to Princeton University are often charmed by the boutiques, coffee shops and restaurants across the street from campus in Princeton Borough.
 But don't miss out on the McCarter Theatre Center, within walking distance of campus.
 The theater features a variety of shows and performances.
-Art aficionados will also appreciate a tour of the Grounds for Sculpture park in nearby Hamilton.
+Art aficionados will also appreciate a tour of Grounds for Sculpture in nearby Hamilton.

 Rutgers University's three main campuses are located in four different cities.
 The main campus in New Brunswick and Piscataway is close to three famed theaters in downtown New Brunswick, the university's Jane Voorhees Zimmerli Art Museum, and a surprising array of top-rated restaurants, including The Frog and The Peach.
 Visitors to the Newark campus can take in a show at the famed New Jersey Performing Arts Center, catch a Newark Bears baseball game at Riverfront Stadium or dine at a Spanish or Portuguese restaurant in the well-known Ironbound District.
 The Camden campus is just steps from the Camden Waterfront, where visitors can tour the Battleship New Jersey, or check out sea life at the Adventure Aquarium.